Bylaws & SOP’s

 Section 8: The corporation shall indemnify and hold harmless its Directors, Officers and employees from all costs, including reasonable attorneys fees, associated with any and all claims and disputes arising from the performance of their duties as specified in these By Laws or by the Board of Directors.
 The Corporation shall maintain the appropriate Directors’ & Officers’ Liability Insurance at all times.

-The Nominating Committee will consist of four VOTING MEMBERS of SESHA and a Past Officer of SESHA who will serve as Chair.
+The Nominating Committee will consist of four VOTING MEMBERS of SESHA and the Past President of SESHA who will serve as Chair.
+Nominating Committee members will be selected by the Board of Directors and approved by the Executive Committee.

-No more than two members of the Nominating Committee will be members of the existing Board of Directors or members of the same group.
+No more than two members of the Nominating Committee will be members of the existing Board of Directors.

-Members of the Nominating Committee shall serve for a period of two years.
+Members of the Nominating Committee shall serve for one term, for a period of two years, except the Committee Chair, who will serve during the one year they are the Past President

 The Board of Directors shall request that one committee member serve two terms to assure continuity.